-- b) Next should follow all the material before the questions, which is to be repeated on each version of the exam.
-It must not have the command \setup in it starting in column 1 or 2. - c) Then follows any number of questions, separated by blank lines.
-Each multiple-choice question begins with \setup, followed by exactly eight arguments, then followed by a question formatting macro \??quest, followed by the correct number of arguments for that style question.
-Numerical answer questions have a different form (See question 29). - d) After all the questions there must be a line that says exactly e) Finally, the file ends with
+- Next should follow all the material before the questions, which is to be repeated on each version of the exam.
+It must not have the command \setup in it starting in column 1 or 2. - Then follows any number of questions, separated by blank lines, each beginning with \setup, followed by exactly eight arguments, then followed by a question formatting macro \???quest, followed by the correct number of arguments for that style question. - After all the questions follows any material which should follow the questions on each version. - Finally, the file ends with